Multi-Task Learning in Natural Language Processing: An Overview: Introduction

 \section{Introduction}

 In recent years, data-driven neural models have achieved great success in machine learning problems.
-In the field of Natural Language Processing (NLP), the introduction of transformers \cite{vspujgkp17} and pre-trained language models such as BERT \cite{dclt19} has lead to a huge leap of the performance in multiple downstream tasks.
-However, such data-driven models usually require a large amount of labeled training samples, which is often expensive for NLP tasks where linguistic knowledge is expected from annotators.
-Training deep neural networks on a large dataset also asks for immense computing power as well as huge time and storage budget.
-To further improve the model performance, combat the data scarcity problem, and facilitate cost-efficient machine learning, researchers have adopted Multi-Task Learning (MTL) \cite{c97,zy21} for NLP tasks.
+In the field of Natural Language Processing (NLP), the introduction of transformers \cite{vspujgkp17} and pre-trained language models (PLMs) such as BERT \cite{dclt19}, T5 \cite{2020t5} and GPT-3 \cite{NEURIPS2020_1457c0d6} has led to a huge leap in the performance on multiple downstream tasks.
+While pre-training equips PLMs with general encyclopedic and linguistic knowledge, using PLMs on downstream tasks still requires task-specific adaptation.
+However, sufficiently training such models usually require a large amount of labeled training samples, which is often expensive for NLP tasks.
+With the increasing size of neural models, training them on downstream datasets also demands immense computing power as well as huge time and storage budget.
+To further improve model performance, combat the data scarcity problem, and facilitate cost-efficient task adaptation, researchers have adopted Multi-Task Learning (MTL) \cite{c97,zy21} for NLP tasks.
+More recently, with the uprising of generative pre-trained models \cite{2020t5,NEURIPS2020_1457c0d6}, notably large language models (LLMs), researchers have generalized the notion of performing tasks into following instructions \cite{mkbh22,xie-etal-2022-unifiedskg}, which virtually makes any NLP task a text-to-text task.
+This further allows to fine-tune a language model on a huge collection of tasks in a unified sequence-to-sequence framework.
+As a result, contemporary LLMs set new state-of-the-art on a variety of tasks and demonstrate an impressive ability in adapting to new tasks under few-shot and zero-shot settings \cite{wei2022finetuned,sanh2022multitask}, highlighting the instrumental role of multi-task learning in building strong models for natural language processing.